Broxton, Cheshire

 Broxton is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-The village is 11 miles south of Chester, and only 10 miles east of Wrexham in Wales.
+The village is 11 miles south of Chester, and 10 miles east of Wrexham in Wales.
 The civil parish also contains the small settlements of Barnhill, Bolesworth, Brown Knowl, Fuller's Moor and Meadow Bank.
 According to the 2001 Census it had a total population of 390, increasing to 461 at the 2011 census.